-New Year’s is a celebrated event, no matter which country you look at.
-However, there are not many countries that cherish the time around New Year’s as much as Japan.
+New Year’s is a highly celebrated event, no matter which country you look at.
+However, perhaps there are not many countries that cherish the family time around New Year’s as much as Japan.
 Even though ancient customs are on the wane in Japan, a lot of families celebrate New Year’s together quietly, making preparations to welcome the deities of New Year.

 The Rapid Switch from Christmas to New Year is Unique in Japan!